 In August 2022, September 2022, and October 2022, the G Farma Settlors failed to make monthly payments, and failed to cure each default within 10 days' notice from Company pursuant to the Settlement Agreement.
 As a result, \$2,000,000 should be added to the amount payable by the G Farma Settlors in accordance with the terms of the Settlement Agreement.
-The Company is requesting that the stipulated judgment be entered against the G Farma Settlors for (1) the remaining amount of the \$500,000 settlement amount which has not yet been paid by the G Farma Settlors plus \$2,000,000 and all accrued unpaid interest, (2) the Company's incurred costs, and (3) attorneys' fees paid by the Company to obtain the judgment.
+In February 2023, the Company and Mentor Partner I filed a Request for Court Judgment requesting that the stipulated judgment be entered against the G Farma Settlors for (1) the remaining amount of the \$500,000 settlement amount which has not yet been paid by the G Farma Settlors plus \$2,000,000 and all accrued unpaid interest, (2) the Company's incurred costs, and (3) attorneys' fees paid by the Company to obtain the judgment.

 The Company has retained the reserve on collections of the unpaid lease receivable balance due to the long history of uncertain payments from G Farma.
 Payments from G Farma will be recognized in Other Income as they are received.
 Recovery payments of \$3,550 and \$2,000 were included in other income in the consolidated financial statements for the year ended December 31, 2022 and 2021, respectively.
 No recovery payments have received since October 11, 2022.
-We will continue to pursue collection from the G Farma Settlors over time.
 See Notes 8 and 18.